The Enduring Power of Maori Warrior Narratives

 Primary Weapons

 • Taiaha: A long wooden staff weapon, often carved with a carved head (upoko) and a tongue (arerore).
-Used for thrusting, striking, and parrying.
-It was a weapon of high prestige and skill.
+Used for thrusting, striking, and parrying, the taiaha was a weapon of high prestige and skill.
+Mastering it required years of training, and warriors who excelled with the taiaha were highly respected.
+The tongue of the carving was considered the source of the weapon's power, able to deliver both physical and spiritual blows.

 Fortifications and Strategy